Approximation Algorithms for Maximin Fair Division: Introduction

-In the context of indivisible goods, the above mentioned results affirm the relevance of maximin shares as a measure of fairness, but they are confined to additive valuations.
-In this paper, we extend this line of work and establish maximin fairness guarantees for both \emph{additive} and \emph{submodular} valuations.
-Given that submodular functions are extensively used in economics and computer science to model preferences, our fairness guarantee for submodular valuations is a compelling generalization of prior work.
+In the context of indivisible goods, the above-mentioned results affirm the relevance of maximin shares as a measure of fairness, but they are confined to additive valuations.
+In this paper, we extend this line of work and establish maximin fairness guarantees for both \emph{additive} and \emph{submodular} valuations.\footnote{These valuation classes are formally defined in Section~\ref{Notations}.} Given that submodular functions are extensively used in economics and computer science to model preferences, our fairness guarantee for submodular valuations is a compelling generalization of prior work.